qemus/virtiso-whql/readme.md

   - Stripped Guest Agent and Guest Tools

 # Usage

-  This can be used for all 64-bit installations of Windows XP and up, and Windows Server 2003 and up.

   It contains every AMD64 driver the official image has, and even the .MSI installer, so there is zero loss of functionality.